WHAT IS BUSINESS FOR GOOD?

 Sustainable impact can be achieved by aligning your purpose and impact with your business strategy.
 And by taking this approach, the better your company performs, the more good you do.

 Doing good isn’t just the right thing to do.
 There is a compelling business case to take action.
 Unilever’s purpose-led, Sustainable Living Brands are growing 69% faster than the rest of the business and delivering 75% of the company’s growth.
 There are many potential benefits to your business that can designed into your strategy from the start.
-These include:
+These include (hover over each box for more information):

 “53% of executives at companies with a strong sense of purpose said their organisation is successful with innovation and transformation efforts” compared with 19% at companies who didn’t (EY Beacon Institute)